Reality-based UTXO Ledger: Introduction

-From a general point of view our approach is natural and was already successfully applied in various settings.
-It relies on the construction of systems that allow to work effectively and efficiently with inconsistent information and where ``context switching'' is a low-cost operation; e.g.~\cite{TMS}.
+From a general point of view, our approach is natural and was already been successfully applied in various settings.
+It relies on constructing systems that allow working effectively and efficiently with inconsistent information and where ``context switching'' is a low-cost operation; e.g.~\cite{TMS}.
 We also want to note that this approach can be found in the field of belief revision.

 Finally, we want to draw some connections with the field of replicated invariant data types.
 The UTXO model, if distributed on multiple nodes, falls into the class of a replicated data types as the nodes can make concurrently changes to the data.
 Its append-only design and the invariant constraints render the operation of adding a transaction not commutable.
 This means that the order of the incoming transaction matters for the construction of the ledger.
 However, if there is a deterministic rule on how to process conflicts or a ``leader'' that pre-filters the transactions, this data structure can be turned into a conflict-free replicated data type (CRDT), e.g.,~see~\cite{CRDT}.
 The proposed Reality-based Ledger is already a CRDT without the need of a consensus mechanism since all operations on the involved data types are commutative.